Suzi Perry: Personal life

-In 1997 Perry married Steve Bullock; their marriage lasted four years.
+In 1997, Perry married Steve Bullock; their marriage lasted four years.
 In September 2008, she was engaged to her Dutch boyfriend, Bastien Boosten, whom she met while filming The Gadget Show She suffered a ruptured ectopic pregnancy on 17 February 2009, and was taken to West Middlesex Hospital from her home in Chiswick, where she underwent surgery after losing four pints of blood.
 From April 2010, Perry lived in London, but shared a house in the south of France with Boosten.
+By 2023, Perry described herself as twice divorced.
+As of 2025, she resides in Wolverhampton.

 In 2019, Perry contracted Dengue fever virus followed by post viral fatigue which forced her out for six weeks.
 In 2023, Perry missed six races because of a suspected heart problem, coped with the death of her mother and a close-friend from schooldays, then had to care for her dad after he fell and broke his femur.

 Perry is a supporter of Wolverhampton Wanderers football club.